NVIDIA/spark-rapids-tools/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Thank you for contributing to RAPIDS Accelerator for Apache Spark Tools!
+Thank you for contributing to Tools of RAPIDS Accelerator for Apache Spark!

 Here are some guidelines to help the review process go smoothly.